ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 3. Imagine that you are a potential new member interested in joining a fraternity.
 Please use the website to identify one positive trait that Chi Psi has that would make you want to join Chi Psi.
 (Get to know the frat goal)

 4. Please find the Chi Psi organization's values.
 Choose a value that resonates with you the most.
+(Values goal)

 ### Participant 1 (Final Submission)